‘Misfiring Man City do not need complete redesign'

 And, because of the threat Spurs still posed on the counter-attack, it was not a case of just being open and expansive and throwing bodies forward either.

-City defender Kyle Walker made that point after the game when he talked about what it was like trying to break down the Spurs back line.
+City defender Kyle Walker made that point after the game when he talked about what it was like trying to break down the Spurs backline.

 You want to over-commit because you are desperate for the equaliser, but the Tottenham front three is a constant danger, so that has to be at the back of your mind.
 It turns into a game of cat and mouse, looking forward but thinking about what is behind you too.